Carbon Brief is a “Data Controller” of Personal Data and is registered with the Information Commissioner’s Office (registration: ZA186373).

 At your request, we will provide all of the Personal Data we hold about you, once your identity has been satisfactorily verified.
 We will respond to your request within one month of validating your request and identity.
 We may charge a reasonable fee if further copies are requested.

 If you would like to access, correct, or delete your data, or if you have any questions regarding this policy please email [email protected] or write to us at 180 Borough High Street, London, SE1 1LB, United Kingdom.

 By using the contact form on our website, we will collect your name, email address and the message you send us.
 By using this form, you provide your consent for your information to be processed.
 This information will be stored on secure Google servers and we will use this information to reply to enquiries you send to us.

 Cookies and tracking

 By entering your details into signup forms on our website or external sites, such as Mailchimp, you consent to your Personal Data being collected for the purposes of sending you our newsletters.

 What information we collect

-We collect information you give to us via various forms on our website.
-For the most part, we will only ask for your name and email address.
+We will only ask for your name and email address.